jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 ### Layer 6: The ppg-Layer

 There’s also a 6th layer.
 The code of it, is exactly the same as the 5th layer.
 The deal is that the extra features, that are in the text code, were added to the *objects*, but the extra features were not present in the *class descriptions* of the objects.
 So the objects themselves had extra elements, but their reflective data did not.
-To make the reflective data of the engine as rich as the objects themselves, the parser will build up the structure again using the 5th layer as reflective data, which also has all the rich features  present in it.
+To make the reflective data of the engine as rich as the objects themselves, the parser might build up the structure again using the 5th layer as reflective data, which also has all the rich features  present in it.
 The 6th layer is also called the ppg-layer.
 It is the topmost layer.

 ### Summary Of The Layers